pytorch/pytorch/docs/source/notes/cuda.rst

 CUDA Graphs
 -----------

-A cuda graph is a record of the work (mostly kernels and their arguments) that a cuda stream and its dependent streams perform.
+A CUDA graph is a record of the work (mostly kernels and their arguments) that a CUDA stream and its dependent streams perform.
 For general principles and details on the underlying CUDA API, see `Getting Started with CUDA Graphs`_ and the
 `Graphs section`_ of the CUDA C Programming Guide.

-PyTorch supports the construction of cuda graphs using `stream capture`_, which puts a CUDA stream in *capture mode*.
+PyTorch supports the construction of CUDA graphs using `stream capture`_, which puts a CUDA stream in *capture mode*.
 CUDA work issued to a capturing stream doesn't actually run on the GPU.
 Instead, the work is recorded in a graph.